The Vision

 An arrival experience - worthy of a world class attraction

-On Cranbourn Street, a deep, fluted arched gateway will create a distinctive and memorable entrance for this flagship visitor attraction.
+On Cranbourn Street, a deep, fluted arched gateway would create a distinctive and memorable entrance for this flagship visitor attraction.

-Warm materials and a sculpted front have been carefully chosen to complement the iconic Hippodrome building opposite, helping the building feel at home in Leicester Square while creating a welcoming and striking entrance for visitors.
+Warm materials and a sculpted front have been carefully chosen to complement the iconic Hippodrome building opposite, helping the building feel at home in Leicester Square while creating a welcoming and striking entrance for visitors on Cranbourn Street.

 New active frontages will energise Bear Street, transforming it into a vibrant gateway to Leicester Square.